Become a PMF

 Documentation of Service and Separation under Honorable Conditions -

-- DD-214, "Certificate of Release or Discharge from Active Duty".
+- DD-214, "Certificate of Release or Discharge from Active Duty"; preferably the Member 4 copy.
 Must clearly show the "Character of Service" (e.g., Honorable).

 - Honorable or general discharge certificate.